 Some insurers are forming limited networks of providers in an effort to curb costs.
 The ACA and state network rules are in place to ensure that plan networks are adequate to meet patient need.
 Federal regulations mandate that a plan’s network be sufficient in number and types of providers to assure that services are accessible without unreasonable delay.
 States may have their own network adequacy requirements that compliment federal rules.
 Further, marketplace-based plans must ensure that “essential community providers” that serve predominately low-income, medically-underserved individuals are available in their network.

 ACP remains concerned that narrow networks may prevent affordable access to high quality, local providers.
-This may already be the case in some areas:
+This was the case during the 2014 plan year case in some areas:

-- Regulators in Maine, Wisconsin, and other states have intervened to stop insurers from selling narrow network plans.
+- Regulators in Maine, Wisconsin, and other states had to intervene to stop insurers from selling narrow network plans.
 In Washington State, one rejected insurance carrier’s network would have forced enrollees to travel over 120 miles to see a gastroenterologist.

-- A California insurer permits access to only 204 primary care physicians in its San Diego area QHP, one-third the size of its employer-based plan’s provider network.
+- A California insurer permitted access to only 204 primary care physicians in its San Diego area QHP, one-third the size of its employer-based plan’s provider network.

 - A New Hampshire hospital was excluded from exchange contract negotiations, despite having “lower hospital charges than its closest competitors, as well as consistently high marks for quality care,” arguing that the network selection process was not transparent.

-- A recent study by McKinsey and Co. found that about two-thirds of marketplace-based plan hospital networks are “narrow or ultra-narrow.”
+- A 2013 study by McKinsey and Co. found that about two-thirds of marketplace-based plan hospital networks are “narrow or ultra-narrow.”